schai23/UW-Data-Science-Club-CxC-Datathon/README.md

 # UW-Data-Science-Club-CxC-Datathon

 Welcome to my portfolio!
-This repository serves as a comprehensive record of my projects, work, and workshops undertaken during my time at the University of Waterloo (UW) Data Science program and participation in the CxC Datathon.
+This repository serves as a comprehensive record of my projects, work, and workshops undertaken during my time and participation at the University of Waterloo (UW) Data Science Club & CxC Datathon.

 ## Table of Contents
 - [About Me](#about-me)